lubeda/appdaemon_pixelt/README.md

 you have to delete ist to disable this mode.

 The second special screen is "clock" here is a clock displayed without a message-text.

+#### on screen names

+You may use screen-names multiple times but if you e.g. delete this screen all screens of that name will be delete.